qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/symbology-with-qgis.md

 * To import a QLR file, use the **Layer** menu ("Layer > Add From Layer Definition File")

 :::{.notes}
+*This is a good slide to skip if we're short on time.*

-Style files (QML) can also be exported this way ("Export > Save as QGIS Layer Style File")
+Style files (QML) can also be exported this way ("Export > Save as QGIS Layer Style File").
 :::